Engineering & Operations

 remote afterloader remote afterloader control panel

 1988 - Oilfield Telemetry: Arthur's experience with realtime Personal Computer programming and I/O hardware design led to development of the SCADAware line of oilfield and industrial telemetry systems.
-These PC based systems were written in Intel assembly code and Pascal to perform complex telemetry, flow measurement, and process control functions using industrial personal computers.
+These PC based systems were written in Intel assembly code and Pascal to perform complex telemetry, flow measurement, and process control functions using industrial personal computers, often in low power solar panel applications.

 1991 - Certification in Systems Integration: This credential was administered by the Institute of Industrial Engineers (IIE).
 Certification required demonstrated competence, experience, and testing in the integration of process systems, industrial communications, and computerized control devices such as PLC and DCS equipment.